-However, although the barrister would be able to deal with many aspects of your case, you may have to conduct some of the administration of your case yourself, including filing documents with the court.
-Not all cases are suitable for Public Access instructions.
-Our clerks can evaluate your case and let you know if it would be suitable for Public Access instructions.
+Although the barrister would be able to deal with many aspects of your case, you may have to conduct some of the administration of your case yourself, including filing documents with the court.
+Not all cases are suitable for Public Access instructions – our clerks can evaluate your case and let you know if it would be suitable for Public Access.

 Our barristers specialise in providing expert legal opinions and advice, drafting legal documents and attending court and tribunals as your advocate.

 New Bailey Chambers can offer Public Access barristers in a number of specialisms including:

 – Civil debt claims

 You can contact our clerks via telephone or email to discuss the costs of instructing a barrister on your case on 0151 236 9402 or via email at firstname.lastname@example.org

 We adopt an open and transparent approach to fee estimates.
 No work is conducted unless the barrister is instructed to do so and payment is received in advance of the work being carried out.